10 Steps for Successful Family

 “Adaptation and accommodation are probably the most valuable lessons that we can teach our children,” Levy says.

-Whether your extended travel abroad with your family takes years to blossom or is a swift act to recapture your life, here are ten key steps to consider before you leave town.
+Whether your extended travel abroad with your family takes years to blossom or is a swift act to recapture your life, here are 10 key steps to consider before you leave town.

 1. Set goals as a family before you leave.
 Why are you going?
 What do you wish to accomplish?
 What are the measures of success for your journey?
 One of our key family objectives was to learn Spanish, which my son is now studying in an Argentine school.
 My wife and I have also taken classes and practice daily.

 2. Recruit a support team to care for your belongings at home.
 We have people who check our mail, watch our car, and mind other belongings.
-Have your children choose friends to look after their most precious assets (a pet fish, a favorite toy, their CD collection).
+Have your children choose friends to look after their most precious assets (a pet fish, a favorite toy, etc).

 3. Encourage your children to participate in the research process.
 Get them genuinely excited about the things they will experience.
 What areas sound most interesting to them?
 Is it exploring ancient castles or climbing extinct volcanoes?